CarloMicieli/java8-for-hipsters/README.markdown

     Optional<String> none = Optional.ofNullable(null); // Optional.of(null) throws a NPE
     none.get(); // throws NoSuchElementException

-Monads?
-We don't need monads where we're going!!
-I'm no category theory guru, but thanks to the brand new `Optional` class is finally possible to get rid of all those ugly `null` checks in the code.
+Thanks to the brand new `Optional` class is finally possible to get rid of all those ugly `null` checks in the code.
 It looks something like this:

     Optional<Integer> someLen = Optional.of(1000L)